Medical Malpractice in Indiana

 Medical malpractice claims carry a strict statute of limitations, which vary depending on the state.
 If you do not file the claim within the statute of limitations, the court will dismiss the case with prejudice regardless of the facts.

 Under Indiana statute, you must file most medical malpractice claims within 2 years of the alleged act, omission, or neglect.
 However, according to the Indiana State Medical Association, the court may allow a late claim in rare cases.
-Typically, this would involve a situation where the plaintiff could not reasonably discover the injury during the 2 year period.
+Typically, this would involve a situation where the plaintiff could not reasonably discover the injury during the 2 years.

 Medical Malpractice Review Panels